Arohis-Den/Hostinger-Advisor/README.md

   </a>
 </p>

-## Quick Summary Table: Hostinger Discounts for First-Time Users (Feb 2026)
+## Quick Summary Table: Hostinger Discounts for First-Time Users (May 2026)

 | Deal Type | Discount Range | Applies To | Verified for New Users | Claim Now |
 |---------|---------------|-----------|------------------------|-----------|